 Days 4-6: Tarangire National Park.
 From Arusha we head to Tarangire, where we shall enjoy some of northern Tanzania’s finest birding.
 The low baobab-clad plains and fever-tree groves here support many cool species including three Tanzanian endemics and near-endemics: Ashy Starling, Yellow-collared Lovebird, and Rufous-tailed Weaver.
 The lush grasses are full of ground birds like Northern White-bellied Bustard and both Red-necked and Yellow-necked Francolins.
 This is one of the better places to see elephants, which can occur in great numbers along the Tarangire River.
 We also stand a good chance of seeing our first lions, and maybe even a leopard or cheetah.

-Days 7-8: Tarangire to Ngorongoro Crater.
-After leaving the Great Rift Valley, the road climbs to the edge of the magical crater.
+Day 8: Ngorongoro Crater.
+We have a full day to explore the magical Ngorongoro, though in the morning we won’t be in a hurry to descend into the crater, as the forest and heath along the rim offers excellent birding.
 We’ll keep our eyes peeled for flowering Leonotis; if we find a patch, we might be get to savor the coolest sunbird spectacle in Africa: the impressive Golden-winged, coppery-colored Bronze, and iridescent-purple Tacazee Sunbirds all competing for nectar from the same flowers.
 Descending into the crater with its towering vertical walls is like finding Africa’s Garden of Eden.
 Inside, we seek myriad grassland and woodland birds, as well as scavenging vultures amidst a thronging wildlife spectacle virtually unequalled on earth.
 Thirty thousand-some big mammals are resident here, and a decent proportion of them can be seen from a single view point within the crater, an indescribably magnificent sight.